abdullah-tym/Saudi-Commerce/README.md

-# SaudiVibe Commerce: End-to-End E-Commerce & Logistics SQL Analytics Platform
+# saudi-Commerce: End-to-End E-Commerce & Logistics SQL Analytics Platform

 ## Business Case & Saudi Vision 2030 Alignment
-In alignment with **Saudi Vision 2030**, specifically the **National Transport and Logistics Strategy (NTLS)** and the digital economy initiatives, **SaudiVibe Commerce** is an enterprise-grade analytics platform built to optimize e-commerce operations and supply chain performance within the Kingdom of Saudi Arabia (KSA).
+In alignment with **Saudi Vision 2030**, specifically the **National Transport and Logistics Strategy (NTLS)** and the digital economy initiatives, **saudi-Commerce** is an enterprise-grade analytics platform built to optimize e-commerce operations and supply chain performance within the Kingdom of Saudi Arabia (KSA).

 As the Kingdom rapidly shifts toward a cashless, hyper-connected digital economy, businesses face massive data scaling challenges.
 This project solves critical real-world operational friction points by providing data-driven visibility into:
 * **Logistics Network Optimization:** Measuring fulfillment efficiency from global-facing hubs like King Abdullah Economic City (KAEC) to local distribution nodes.